The fourth planet in our solar system, Mars, is often seen as a yellow-orange star in our night skies.

 Mars is closest to Earth during its opposition when Mars is on the same side of the Sun as Earth but directly opposite the Sun in our sky.
 The smallest that this distance can be is 35.8 million miles (57.6 million km).
 The planets’ orbits make opposition happen every 26 months.

-The dates and distances for the next few oppositions are given below:
+The dates and distances for recent and upcoming oppositions are given below:

 |October 13, 2020||39 million miles (62 million km)||-2.6||Pisces|